tsoj/Nalwald/README.md

 # Now if you need to edit parts of nimchess, you can do that in vendor/nimchess

 git config core.hooksPath .githooks
+# Now git hooks are enabled that format the code with nph on commit
-# Now a git hook is enabled that adds/verifies the `Bench:` line in commit messages on push
+# and add/verify the `Bench:` line in commit messages on push
 ```